 Shih Tzu History

-One theory is that the development of the breed began in Tibet, but the first Shih Tzu were born in China.
+One theory is that the development of the breed began in Tibet, China.
 As the story goes, the Dalai Lama gave the Emperor of China a Lhasa Apso in the 17th century.
 The dog mated with a Pekingese in the palace, and the first litter of Shih Tzu puppies arrived shortly after.

 The first breed clubs were formed in Peking (now Beijing) in the 1930s.
 A decade later, U.S. military personnel brought several Shih Tzu back to the United States.
 The little dogs quickly became (and remain) one of the most popular toy breeds.
 A total of fourteen dogs—seven males and seven females—make up the entire breed's foundation stock.